On the Commons:

 Paid and free subscribers have access to the same writing and ability to comment.
 More paid subscriptions translates into more writing and deeper research shared with everyone—no gated community or enclosure.

 On the Commons donates 5% of revenue each quarter to a not-for-profit in or near Montana, usually Indigenous-led, such as FAST Blackfeet, All Nations Health Center, the People’s Food Sovereignty Program, and the Montana Two-Spirit Society.
-Receipts of funds from these organizations are on file and available whenever requested.
+Receipts of funds from these organizations are on this page in the Research & Resources section.

 Please consider supporting sovereignty wherever you are.